 “You Don’t Pull No Punches, But You Don’t Push the River” is a strange title, with an even stranger arrangement.
 It’s an emotive, stream of consciousness piece, with lots of jazzy flute and piano, and Van’s unmistakable turn of phrase, where all he’s doing is “looking for the Veedon Fleece.”
 If one is into Astral Weeks, then this is your number.

-Side two starts off with “Bulbs”, a Celtic-country rocker, and which is about as lively and jolly as this album gets.
-Things slow down with “Cul de Sac”, another semi country tune, where Van is, you guessed it, in reflective mood.
+Side two starts off with “Bulbs,” a Celtic-country rocker, and is about as lively and jolly as this album gets.
+Things slow down with “Cul de Sac,” another semi country tune, where Van is, you guessed it, in reflective mood.
 Just think “Madame George” with Nashville guitar instead of piano.

-On “Comfort You” Van gets all soft and tender, and could be a paean to his daughter or new found fiancé, or maybe both.
-It’s a lovely song all the same, with a strong meditative quality.
+On “Comfort You” he waxes soft and tender, and could be a paean to his daughter or new found fiancé, or maybe both.
+It’s a lovely song, with a strong meditative quality.
 “Come Here My Love” is an acoustic plea for deliverance through love, while album closer “Country Fair” sees Van in more traditional Irish mode, searching for the true meaning by reaching back to far more simpler times; something which we all do when experiencing periods of self doubt and anxiety.

-I should also say that the remastered edition is the one to own, and has two bonus tracks, the languid, after midnight “Twilight Zone” (which first appeared on The Philosopher’s Stone compilation), and an alternative version of “Cul de Sac”.
+I should also say that the remastered edition is the one to own, and has two bonus tracks, the languid, after midnight “Twilight Zone” (which first appeared on The Philosopher’s Stone), and an alternative version of “Cul de Sac.”